 Edit role(s) to set List to All or Group for Security Groups Management as desired

-Although SecuritySuite can handle any organizational structure, the most common scenario it is used for is one where the owner can sell everything, managers can see both their own records and those of their team, and team members can only see their own records.
+Although SecuritySuite can handle any organizational structure, the most common scenario it is used for is one where the owner can see everything, managers can see both their own records and those of their team, and team members can only see their own records.

 This company has 2 sales teams; East and West.
 The owner, Jill, should be able to see everything.
 The East Sales team is lead by Will and Sarah leads the West Sales team.
 Both of them should see everything just in your own respective teams.
 The rest of the Sales Reps in each teams should only be allowed to see your own records.

 Create a group called West Sales

 Create a role called Everything and set the rights to All.Tips and Tricks: Click the header in any column on the role grid and you can set the rights for the whole column at one time

 Assign the Everything role directly to Jill’s user account

 Create a role called Group Only and set the rights for everything to Group